The week before spring break is usually full of anticipation and energy.

-Words of the Week: Survey
+Words of the Week: story

 “Your beauty should not come from outward adornment; instead, it should be that of your inner self, the unfading beauty of a gentle and quiet spirit, which is of great worth in God’s sight.”
 I Peter 3:3 & 4.